If your disc won't load or play on your Xbox One console, try the solutions on this page.

 Playing the disc on another console will help you figure out whether the problem is with the individual disc or the console's disc drive.
 Try the disc on a friend's console, or at a retail location that can test a disc.

-If your disc works on another Xbox One console, see None of my discs play or my disc isn't recognised when I insert it.
+If your disc works on another Xbox One console, go to the following section, None of my discs play, or my disc isn't recognized when I insert it.

 Solution 3: Make sure the Blu-ray player app has installed successfully

-If you can play game discs but not CDs, DVDs or Blu-ray Discs, make sure that the Blu-ray player app has installed successfully.
+If you can play game discs but not CDs, DVDs, or Blu-ray Discs, make sure that the Blu-ray player app has installed successfully.
 For more information, see Set up and install the Blu-ray and DVD player app on Xbox One.
-If installation is unsuccessful, contact Xbox Support.

 Solution 4: Make sure your DVD or Blu-ray Disc is from the same region where you purchased your console